Achmet Borumborad

 Achmet Borumborad (fl.
 1769–1786), Achmet Borumbadad (or sometimes simply Dr. Achmet or Mr. Achmet) was the assumed name of an eccentric medical con-artist, or quack, operating in late 18th-century Dublin, Ireland.
-He succeeded in gathering financial support for the construction of a Turkish bath on the banks of the River Liffey in the city.
+He succeeded in gathering financial support for the construction of a Hammam (or "Turkish bath") on the banks of the River Liffey in the city.
 Purportedly a doctor, Borumborad claimed to have been born in Constantinople (Istanbul) from which he had subsequently fled.
 In reality, he was the fictitious creation of one Patrick Joyce of Kilkenny, or possibly a William Cairns, or Kearns, of Dublin.
 Adopting the persona of a native Turk, his unusual dress style, turban, and exotic affectations attracted much attention in the city at the time, and he was noted as "the first Turk who had ever walked the streets of Dublin in his native costume."

 History

 Early life

 According to historian Frank Hopkins, Joyce had "once been an attendant at a Turkish baths in London", his "only connection to Turkey", whereas historian Maurice Craig contends that Joyce may have actually spent part of his youth in the Levant region.
 Hopkins claims that his real name was William Cairns, as opposed to Joyce, that he had been born somewhere in the north of Ireland, and had been an apprentice apothecary in Dublin at one point.